AdobeDocs/aep-mobile-sdkdocs/src/pages/solution/adobe-analytics/migrate-to-edge-network.md

 If you need further assistance, please contact [Adobe Experience Cloud customer care](https://experienceleague.adobe.com/?support-solution=General#support).

+### Lifecycle for Edge Network

+Lifecycle for Edge Network is part of the existing Lifecycle extension but formats the Lifecycle data in XDM to send to the Edge Network.
+It uses the same APIs so there are no additional client-side changes required.
+There are a few important differences from Lifecycle used with Analytics, however.

+Lifecycle for Edge Network dispatches an [Application Foreground](../../home/base/mobile-core/lifecycle/event-reference.md#lifecycle-application-foreground) event on every app launch and an [Application Background](../../home/base/mobile-core/lifecycle/event-reference.md#lifecycle-application-background) event on every app close.
+With every foreground and background being its own event, customers can define user sessions at reporting time instead of needing to change a client-side configuration to determine when sessions start and end.

+The Analytics extension includes additional data with every hit sent, such as some Lifecycle data.
+The Edge Network extension is a general purpose extension handling a variety of use cases.
+Certain data included in all Analytics hits are no longer supported in the Edge Network.
+The Lifecycle for Edge Network data is only sent during Lifecycle events.

+For more details, please refer to the [Lifecycle for Edge Network extension documentation](../../edge/lifecycle-for-edge-network/index.md).

 ## Next steps

 To learn more about latest versions available for the Edge Network and Edge Bridge extensions, see the [Current SDK versions page](../../home/current-sdk-versions.md).